opensesamemedia/syncstage-docs/docs/webapp-integration.md

 * `userDelegate` - delegate object to receive events about users in session state

 * `connectivityDelegate` - delegate object to receive events with information about stream connection to Studio Server state

+* `desktopAgentPort` - port for communication with local desktop agent, 18080 by default

 #### Initialize